T-SURYANARAYANAN/study-of-basic-gates/README.md

 ### RESULT:

-study and verify the truth table of logic gates in Quartus II using Verilog programming successfully.
+Studied and verified the truth table of logic gates in Quartus II using Verilog programming successfully.